mattroseman/FilmLocations/README.md

 This requires a connection to [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) which can be configured in `credentials/google.json`.
 This is not a free API, so be aware of billing before running.
 There will be around 100,000 requests made to it.
 In the future I'm planning to add some test data so that this script doesn't need to run.

+### Cache

+The redis cache is similar to the database; the setup and connection is handled through docker configuration.
+Same as the database, if you are running redis outside of docker, look in `docker-compose.yml` under the `film_locations` container for environment variables that need to be set.

 ### Website